Isotopic tiling theory for hyperbolic surfaces: Abstract

 \section{Abstract}

 In this paper, we develop the mathematical tools needed to explore isotopy classes of tilings on hyperbolic surfaces of finite genus, possibly nonorientable, with boundary, and punctured.
 More specifically, we generalize results on Delaney-Dress combinatorial tiling theory using an extension of mapping class groups to orbifolds, in turn using this to study tilings of covering spaces of orbifolds.
+Moreover, we study finite subgroups of these mapping class groups.
 Our results can be used to extend the Delaney-Dress combinatorial encoding of a tiling to yield a finite symbol encoding the complexity of an isotopy class of tilings.
 The results of this paper provide the basis for a complete and unambiguous enumeration of isotopically distinct tilings of hyperbolic surfaces. \keywords{Isotopic tiling theory \and Delaney-Dress tiling theory \and Mapping class groups \and Orbifolds \and Maps on surfaces \and Hyperbolic tilings} \subclass{05B45 \and 05C30 \and 52C20 \and 57M07}